Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment3/README.md

 # for the 2nd part it was about using group by with count.
 # part 3 involved using a join, distinct and quantity.
 # Part 4 is mainly about using rollup
+# Part 5 is applying an if grouping to remove nulls from certain parts of part 4.